 If you have healthy gums, the tissue will fit tightly around the tooth and keep plaque out.
 However, if gum disease begins to form, this tissue will loosen.
 Healthy gums attach to the tooth just 1 to 3 millimeters below the gumline.
 With gum disease, you’ll begin to develop deeper pockets.
 These can fill with plaque, worsening your problems and causing symptoms like bad breath.

-If you have pockets of 4 millimeters or more, your dentist will probably recommend dental scaling to remove the plaque beneath the gumline and help treat the gum disease.
+If you have pockets of 4 millimeters or more, your dentist will probably recommend dental scaling to remove the plaque beneath the gum line and help treat the gum disease.
 Scaling is a common dental procedure for patients with gum disease.
-The process of scaling and root planing the teeth is often referred to as a deep cleaning.
+The process of scaling and root planing the teeth is often referred to as deep cleaning.
 This treatment goes beyond the general cleaning that you receive with your regular checkup and annual visit.

 Dental scaling is a very common treatment for patients with gum disease.
 Nearly half of American adults have gum disease, so you’re not alone if your dentist recommends this procedure.
 Scheduling dental scaling as needed can help you battle unseen plaque and maintain a cleaner mouth.
-If your dentist indicates that you need a deep cleaning, don’t hesitate to schedule this appointment.
+If your dentist indicates that you need deep cleaning, don’t hesitate to schedule this appointment.
 The result is a fresher smile that you’re sure to enjoy.